 Additionally, the symptoms of the final stages of brain cancer can include increased sleep, epilepsy, difficulty swallowing, agitation, and delirium.
 It’s important to note, however, that symptoms can vary greatly on a case-by-case basis.
 Several factors may influence these symptoms.

 Brain Tumor Diagnosis and Treatment

-If you or a loved one is presenting with symptoms, there are tests and exams that can be done to identify brain tumors, including a neurological exam as well as scans of the brain.
-One common procedure is a CT scan (computerized tomography), which uses X-rays and a computer to create detailed images of the inside of the body.
-Other scans include MRIs or fMRIs, (Magnetic Resonance Imaging), which are techniques that use a magnetic field and radio waves to create detailed images of the organs and tissues within the body.
-Lastly, doctors can take an imagining test called a PET scan (Positron Emission Tomography) that uses a radioactive substance called a tracer to help look in the body and examine how organs are currently functioning.
-It may be necessary to perform a biopsy (where sample tissue is tested to check for malignancy or benignity) or a Lumbar Puncture (where fluid is extracted from the spine for study) to know more about what is causing the symptoms.
+There are numerous tests that can be done to identify brain tumors, including a neurological exam and brain scans.
+A common procedure is a CT (computerized tomography) scan that uses X-rays and a computer to created detailed images inside the body.
+Another type of scan that can be used is an MRI (magnetic resonance imaging), which uses a magnetic field and radio waves to create detailed images of the tissues and organs.
+Also, a cancer doctor can take an imaging test known as a PET (positron emission tomography) scan that uses a radioactive substance called a tracer to look in the body and examine how organs are functioning.
+It may even be necessary to perform a biopsy to gain a better understanding about what’s causing the symptoms.